What is CPD in Health and Social Care

 Whether through formal education, workshops, e-learning, or self-directed study, CPD not only enhances competence but also contributes to the overall improvement of healthcare and social care services.

-Adopting a proactive approach to CPD is crucial for both individual professional growth and the advancement of the sector.
+Adopting a proactive approach to CPD is important for both individual professional growth and the advancement of the sector.

 How useful was this post?